vortexntnu/vortex-deep-learning-pipelines/mask-detection/README.md

 ## Overview

-**mask-detection** is a ROS 2 package designed to process segmentation camera images and extract object detections from labeled masks.
+**mask-detection** is a ROS 2 package designed to process segmentation camera images.
-It is part of a broader perception pipeline for automatic data labeling and object tracking in simulation (e.g., the **Stonefish simulator**) or real-world camera streams.

 The package synchronizes segmentation color images and ID images and identifies objects based on color–ID mapping.